JeroenZegers/Nabu-MSSS/config/recipes/README.md

 (training features, training text, testing features ...) it contains a section that specifies where to read and write the data in your file system and wich processors should be used to process the data.
-Every recipe contains a template for the database configuration, but because the pahs are different ofor each person this has to be completed.
+Every recipe contains a template for the database configuration, but because the paths are different for each person this has to be completed.
 You can put the completed database configuation in database.conf (which will automatically be added to the gitignore)
 - processor configuration files: One or multiple files for the data processors